joinemm/duplicate-finder/README.md

 # 🦀 Duplicate finder

 This small tool finds duplicate files in any directory specified by hashing every file using xxHash then trying to insert it into a hashmap.
-On collision, the file is marked as duplicate.
-It's a naive approach, unoptimized, but still not too slow.
-Managed to scan my 5814 image files (~5Gb) in `5.443822s`, so speed is around 1Gbps (when built with `cargo build --release`)
+On collision, the file is marked as duplicate and added to a deletion list.
+Once the scan is complete, the duplicate files are deleted.

+### Performance

+> Benchmarks are done with a release build and may be slower on debug/dev.

+Scanning my entire picture library of 18GB (~14k files) took ~22 seconds.

+A smaller folder of 3.2GB (~4k files) took ~4 seconds.

+So it's speed is slightly under 1Gbps.

-## Installation:
+## Installation

-#### Windows:
+#### Windows
 Grab the .exe latest binaries from the [releases](https://github.com/joinemm/duplicate-finder/releases) page

-#### Other:
+#### Linux
 Build from source using `cargo build --release`

+Binaries will be located in `./target/release/`

-## Usage:
+## Usage

 ```bash
 # get help